Gabi-git-email/ITF-ST3_Gabi/manual_testing_Jira_xPortal.md

 The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.

 ### 1.2 Test Monitoring and Control
-The moust important reason for monitoring and control, is visibility and transparency of the project and issue tracking management, with can be view in the below picture.
+The most important reason for monitoring and control, is visibility and transparency of the project and issue tracking management, with can be view in the below picture.

 ![image](https://github.com/user-attachments/assets/ff39b7d3-d936-4fb0-a5fe-f453bf38e069)